Roaring Run Trail

 Roaring Run Trail Description

-The trail runs along the eastern shore of the Kiskiminetas River from south of the borough of Apollo to Edmon.
+The Roaring Run Trail runs along the eastern shore of the Kiskiminetas River from south of the borough of Apollo to Edmon.
 There are no services between the two communities.
-About the first 4 miles of trail follows the railroad grade upriver from Apollo on a crushed-stone surface; the last mile is marked by a climb, a dip, and then a steeper climb on tar and chip asphalt to the Edmon trailhead.
-The trail is open dawn–dusk.
+About the northernmost 4 miles of trail follows the railroad grade upriver from Apollo on a crushed-stone surface; the last mile is marked by a climb, a dip, and then a steeper climb on tar and chip asphalt to the Edmon trailhead.
+The trail is open from dawn to dusk.

 Starting at the trailhead south of Apollo, the trail cuts a wooded course along the river for 1.5 miles to the confluence of Roaring Run.
-If the river isn’t running high, you can see the remnants of a canal lock here.
-You’ll also meet the Rock Furnace Trail that climbs 1.5 miles from here to a trailhead in Brownstown.
-The Rock Furnace Trail features a suspension bridge over cascading waterfalls in the creek and the piled ruins of the Biddle Iron Furnace that dates back to the canal era.
+If the river isn’t running high, the remnants of a canal lock are visible here.
+Here, the trail also meets the Rock Furnace Trail which climbs 1.5 miles from here to a trailhead in Brownstown.
+The Rock Furnace Trail features a suspension bridge over cascading waterfalls in the creek and the piled ruins of the Biddle Iron Furnace that date back to the canal era.
 A huge stone hanging over the trail here is called the Camel Rock.

-You’ll want to take the right fork in another 0.5 mile to go the remaining mile, mostly uphill, to the trailhead in Edmon.
-The left fork pays a visit to Flat Run, where a hiking path continues to a falls.
+Trail users will want to take the right fork in another 0.5 miles to go the remaining mile, mostly uphill, to the trailhead in Edmon.
+The left fork pays a visit to Flat Run, where a hiking path continues to a waterfall.

 Roaring Run Trail is one of the Trans Allegheny Trails, a system of trails in western Pennsylvania.
 The trail is also part of the Industrial Heartland Trails Coalition’s developing 1,500-mile trail network through Pennsylvania, West Virginia, Ohio, and New York.